ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 by retransmission or reordering in a transport protocol.

-Applications that choose this Transport Property Profile to reduce latency should also consider setting an appropriate Capacity Profile Property, see {{prop-cap-profile}} and might benefit from controlling checksum coverage, see {{prop-checksum-control-send}} and {{prop-checksum-control-receive}}.
+Applications that choose this Transport Property Profile to reduce latency should also consider setting an appropriate capacity profile Property, see {{prop-cap-profile}} and might benefit from controlling checksum coverage, see {{prop-checksum-control-send}} and {{prop-checksum-control-receive}}.